The John and Wauna Harman Foundation is a small, private family foundation focused on improving end-of-life care in the U.S.

 Our current mission is to encourage Americans to have meaningful conversations about their end-of-life care wishes with the important people in their lives before serious illness occurs, thereby improving quality of life as death is near.
 We do this by supporting organizations and projects that help Americans engage in talking about death, shifting from silence to sharing what’s most important to them at the end of life.

-As patients, family members, and medical professionals, we can get so caught up in our medical system’s ability to cure that we sometimes forget that death is inevitable.
+As individuals, family members, and medical professionals, we can get so caught up in our medical system’s orientation toward cure that we sometimes forget that death is inevitable.
 This often results in ineffective treatment at the end of life that is inconsistent with people’s values and wishes.
 Additionally, this misalignment of values and treatment often puts tremendous strain on families as well as contributing to spiraling healthcare costs.

 Too many people are dying in ways they wouldn’t choose.
 Seventy percent of Americans would prefer to die at home, yet 70% die in hospitals and institutions, often in the intensive care unit – exactly where they didn’t want to die.

-A 2013 study by the Conversation Project revealed that 90% of Americans say it is important to talk with their loved ones about their end-of-life care wishes.
-Yet, the same study found that fewer than 30% of people have actually done so.
+A 2018 study by the Conversation Project revealed that 92% of Americans say it is important to talk with their loved ones about their end-of-life care wishes.
+Yet, the same study found that only 32% of people have actually done so.

 We're having these conversations.
 We hope you will, too.